What are some free OKR tools to help with goal setting?

 All are simple ways anyone in any organization can monitor goals transparently.
 It’s been a foundation of OKRs since Andy Grove had a young John Doerr and the rest of Intel post their personal OKRs outside of their cubicles so everyone could see them.

-To use, make a copy and start filling in your own goals.
+To use, select “File” and “Make a copy…” from the dropdown to start filling in your own goals.

 Since both of these tools are blank canvases, you can adjust and tailor the templates to fit your company and to achieve your goals.
 Using Google Docs or Sheets is useful for smaller teams.
 If you are aiming to roll out OKRs across a larger organization, there are paid OKR software tools that can help.